Last Updated on March 22, 2021 by Shaun Snapp

 The Other Problem with the Term Machine Learning

 Machine learning describes a process by which some algorithm is run in a scheduled way (use the term automated if it feels better) on a data set.
 But it merely means there is less human intervention.

 So the term is extremely unspecific.
 It is like telling someone you are going on vacation.
 And when they ask where, you tell them, “Europe.”
 It’s not wrong, but it does not tell them very much about where you are going.

 Therefore, software vendors that use the term that they are going to “use machine learning” need to be asked what they are (specifically) going to do.
 Otherwise, it just becomes a prestigious word.

 Neither machine learning nor Europe is acceptably specific answers.
-If one is going to do machine learning, then what is going to be done needs to be explained.
+If one is going to do machine learning, then what will be done needs to be explained.

 Furthermore, why the generality concerning the term machine learning?
-If you ask a person where they are going on vacation, and they say Europe, the two of you are not very close.
+If you ask a person where they are going on vacation and say Europe, the two are not very close.
 That person does not want you to know where they are going.
 It does not seem like there is much trust in the relationship.

 A Competition to Make Silly Statements About Machine Learning

 The current articles on machine learning in supply chain forecasting are easy targets.